 How do I schedule an appointment?

-Students, NOT currently established with a CAPS mental health professional, can use the walk-in clinic.
-Walk-in services is a brief individual session during which students can discuss their needs and clinicians will facilitate entry into appropriate services.
-Walk-in services are on a first come first serve basis.
+Students, NOT currently established with a CAPS mental health professional, can use the Triage Services.
+TRIAGE services is a brief individual session during which students can discuss their needs and clinicians will facilitate entry into appropriate services.
+Triage services are on a first come first serve basis.

 Students can also call CAPS (828-227-7469) to schedule an initial consultation appointment with the first available clinician or a clinician of their choice if unable to come during walk-in hours.
 Students are asked to come 15 minutes prior to the appointment time to complete the paperwork (if you do not arrive early as requested your appointment may be rescheduled).

 We ask that you only schedule appointments that you are confident that you will keep.
 If you are unable to keep an appointment, please call CAPS preferably within 48 hours in advance so that we may make that time slot available to another student.
 Repeated rescheduling, arriving more than 15 minutes late, and/or cancelling of appointments with (or without) advance notice may result in the loss of eligibility for services.